kneehit/Cats-and-Dogs/Image_Recognition_Using_R.md

 1] Choosing to include more images for training might improve the accuracy. <br>
 2] Different CNN architectures and hyperparmeter tuning might give better results. <br>
 3] Other data augmentation techniques can also be implemented. <br>
-4] Transfer learning using pre-trained model might increase the accuracy. <br>
+4] Transfer learning using pre-trained model can lead to better accuracy. <br>